TheBitsDontByte/Appointments/README.md

 - cancel appointments

 <br />
-After cloning the project to your local machine, you can run with
+After cloning the project to your local machine, navigatge to the appropriate directory and run with

 ### `npm start`